-Others consist mainly of outlets' cash overages and fees charged to lessees for utilities incurred on leased spaces on food parks.
+Others consist mainly of outlets' cash overages and fees charged to lessees for utilities incurred on leased spaces on food parks; it also includes the gain in market value of certain investments as of June 30, 2020.

 22. Significant Agreements